hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

 \subsubsection{Observations with noise and the likelihood}

 We generate state observations at $l$ random locations uniformly distributed over $[0.05, 0.95]^2$ by solving the forward problem on the finest mesh with the true parameter field $\ipart$ (here a sample from the prior is used) and then adding a random Gaussian noise to the resulting state values; see Figure~\ref{fig:ex1_mtrue_observation}.
-The number of observations $l$ is set to 300 for the experiments in Sections \ref{sec:explore_post_2d} and \ref{sec:mcmc_scalability_2d}, while $q=60$ for the comparison in Section \ref{sec:mcmc_large_uncertainty_2d}.
+The number of observations $l$ is set to 300 for this example.
 The vector of synthetic observations is given by

 where $\mathcal{B}$ is a linear observation operator, restricting the state solution to the $l$ observation points.
-The additive noise vector $\vec{\eta}$ has mutually independent components that are normally distributed with zero mean and standard deviation $\sigma = 0.005$ (Sections \ref{sec:explore_post_2d} and \ref{sec:mcmc_scalability_2d}) or $\sigma=0.1$ (Section \ref{sec:mcmc_large_uncertainty_2d}).
+The additive noise vector $\vec{\eta}$ has mutually independent components that are normally distributed with zero mean and standard deviation $\sigma = 0.005$.
 The likelihood function is then given by

 where $\ncov = \sigma^2 \mathbf{I}$.